atakanaltok/awesome-useful-websites/README.md

 * https://jamboard.google.com/ - White board from Google

+### Keyboard
+* https://usethekeyboard.com/ - Collection of keyboard shortcuts for Mac apps, Windows programs, and websites

 ### Note Taking
 * https://relanote.com/ (~$) - Interlinking your notes to develop a web of thoughts